 This library is breathtaking.
 Beautiful architecture.
 Wonderful place to sit and write stuff.
 It has the perfect ambience.

+A key advantage of living in Pittsburgh is the proximity to major cities in the East Coast and Midwest.
 Never would have I thought I’d live just 6 hours away from Big Apple.
 Thanks to bus connectivity, it sorta feels like travelling overnight from Chennai to Trichy!

 I’m migrating the site to the Jekyll static generator hosted on Github Pages.
 I wanted to give Jekyll a try as it’s much simpler to customize.